Emranul-Islam/Organization-App-BJS/README.md

 ## Features
 - Show all members and their contact info
 - One click call
-- See own countibution activity
+- See own contribution activity
 - Get Admin notificatio
 - Change own all info
 - Blood Bank

+ ## It's also have a [Admin App](https://github.com/Emranul-Islam/Organization-App-BJS-ADMIN)

+ > Admin can change each and every thing and admin will add every one contribution.

 ## Third-party uses on this app: